mparker-landt/Milestone_Project_2/README.md

 * Initially slow but speeds up as score increases
 * Different Mole Charaters
 * Different speeds
+* More moles appear, from 1 to 3 at a time

 ### Design Features
 * Header